Pink String and Sealing Wax

 Pink String and Sealing Wax is a 1945 British drama film directed by Robert Hamer and starring Mervyn Johns.
-It is based on a play with the same name by Roland Pertwee.
+It was written by Diana Morgan and Hamer based on the play with the same title by Roland Pertwee.
 It was the first feature film Robert Hamer directed on his own.

 The title derives from the practice of pharmacists in the Victorian and Edwardian age of wrapping drugs in a package sealed with pink string and sealing wax to show the package had not been tampered with.

 Summary

 The story is set in Brighton in 1880.
 Pharmacist Edward Sutton is a strict, arbitrary father.
 He scolds his son David for writing love verses instead of seeing to business.
-He tries to prevent his daughter Victoria to train as a professional singer.
+He tries to prevent his daughter Victoria from training as a professional singer.
 He dismisses Peggy, his younger daughter, for her objections to his vivisection of guinea pigs.
 After supper, David reacts to his dad's disciplinary manner by visiting a local pub.
 While there, he overhears two women gossiping about the landlord's wife, Pearl, and her liaison with another man.
 Later, David, feeling tipsy, bumps into Pearl outside and engages her in conversation.
 By the time he arrives home, he is barely sober enough to prepare for bed.

 One evening, Victoria and Peggy, forbidden from seeing a popular opera star's concert, wait outside her stage door.
 Victoria gains her attention by singing "There's No Place Like Home."
 Impressed, the star invites them to supper and arranges for Victoria to audition at London's Royal College of Music.
 Peggy helps Victoria collect money for her train fare.
 Her audition is a success and she receives a full scholarship offer.
-But Mr. Sutton objects.
+But Mr Sutton objects.
 He admits the award may pay for her tuition, but he will not allow a penny for her food and lodging.
-Mrs. Sutton suggests her own funds could support Victoria, but her husband points out that according to law, that money belongs to him, and she has no say in the matter.
+Mrs Sutton suggests her own funds could support Victoria, but her husband points out that according to law, that money belongs to him, and she has no say in the matter.
 She sorrowfully responds that his own children fear him.
 Then to Sutton's shock, she further states that were it not for the ages of David and Peggy, she would leave him.